 This applied session is a complement to the lectures in econometrics.
 Students will review and comment research articles related to development issues and that use the techniques presented during the lectures.
 They will also be taught how to handle data and build an econometric analysis of a subject of their choice.
-At the end of the course, students will present their methods and results.

-- 1) Articles review and practice of Stata on computers - 2) Build an econometric analysis on a topic of their choice but related to international and development issues - 3) Present their works
+- 1) Articles review and practice of Stata on computers - 2) Build an econometric analysis on a topic related to international and development issues - 3) Present their works